 Next to the cycling and walking route, The Tissington Trail, is an idyllic unspoilt estate village surrounding Tissington Hall.
 Described as being ‘as near perfection as you can get’, in recent years its picture-perfect looks have been enhanced by a range of interesting businesses on which to call.
 These include the Hall’s popular Herbert’s Tearooms, an amazing vintage sweet and antique emporium, and On A Wick and A Prayer candle shop.

 Ashbourne Heights is a stunning holiday park located on the southern edge of the Peak District, perfect for exploring this beautiful part of the UK.
-The holiday park offers a range of self-catering accommodation, including luxury lodges and caravans and it’s also a great place to try glamping in the Peak District, with its top quality Safari Tents.
+The holiday park offers a range of self-catering accommodation, including luxury lodges and caravans and it’s also a great place to try glamping in the Peak District, with its popular Glamping Pod with hot tub.